jrengdahl/cross/README.md

 my modified version of crosstool-ng, follow the instructions at https://crosstool-ng.github.io/docs to build and install ct-ng.
-You can then use the modified ct-ng and the .config files in this project to build several GCC toolchains.
+You can then use the modified ct-ng and the .config files in this project to build the GCC toolchains.

-The Windows 10 cross-compilers are built from a Cygwin64 bash shell.
+Windows cross-compilers are built from a Cygwin64 bash shell.
 The Linux versions are built using Debian running under Windows Subsystem for Linux (WSL).
 These should work equally well under any real Linux system.

 ## Cygwin issues

-I built the Windows toolchains on a Windows 10 PC using Cygwin.
-Following the ct-ng instructions, I enabled case-sensitive filenames on the build machine.
+I built the Windows toolchains on a Windows PC using Cygwin.
+Following the ct-ng instructions, You need to enabled case-sensitive filenames in the C:/cross subdirectory.
+See https://learn.microsoft.com/en-us/windows/wsl/case-sensitivity.
+So I don't have to remember the command I created setcase.bat which contains the command:
+"fsutil file setCaseSensitiveInfo %1 enable".
+Remember that this only works if the directory is empty when the command is run.

 I want the toolchains to be useable in both Cygwin and non-Cygwin environments.
 In order to do this, I need to copy two of the Cygwin DLLs into the toolchain's bin directory, and move or copy two directories.
 See the file SetupOpenMP.txt for detailed instructions.

+More recently (early 2024) this stunt does not seem to work any more.
+I had better luck with creating a subdirectory arm-cortexm7-eabi/cygwin64/bin, copying ALL the Cygwin DLLs there, then puttingf that directory on the Eclipse PATH.

 If you run the toolchains in a Cygwin environment it is necessary that the versions of the DLLs in the toolchain bin directory match the installed Cygwin